T Kira Madden

-T Kira Madden is an American writer.
-She is the author of a memoir, Long Live the Tribe of Fatherless Girls, and the Founding Editor-in-Chief of No Tokens Journal.
+T Kira Māhealani Madden is a Kanaka 'Ōiwi writer.
+She is the author of the memoir Long Live the Tribe of Fatherless Girls (2019) and Whidbey: A Novel (2026).
+She is also the Founding Editor-in-Chief of No Tokens Journal.
 In 2021, she received Lambda Literary's Judith A. Markowitz Award for Exceptional New LGBTQ Writers.

-Personal life
+Background and education

-T Kira Madden grew up in Boca Raton, Florida.
-She is the niece of American fashion designer Steve Madden and the cousin of artist A. V. Phibes.
+T Kira Māhealani Madden grew up in Boca Raton, Florida.
+She is the niece of American fashion designer Steve Madden and the cousin of artist A.V.
+Phibes.

 Madden has described herself "as a full-fucking-blown 50-footer lesbian".
 Of the queer material in her memoir, she has said, "I always knew I was gay, but I didn't understand the knowing, and that feels really true to me...As much as I wanted to front load the book with queer material, this feels truer to how I lived it.
 It was always present and by my side but it was operating in a different plane."

 Madden's father was Jewish and her mother is Chinese and Hawaiian.
 Of her multiracial upbringing, she has said:"My mother, as a Chinese Hawaiian woman, was raised in a Mormon household with Buddhist grandparents.
 And my father is of course Jewish from Long Island.
 They always let me learn about every different religion, every culture.
 I went to temple, I went to church, we did Chinese New Year's — we did everything.
 They told me: Wherever you find your place, that's your place.
 We're not gonna tell you where you belong.

-So that mix — which was confusing at the time — is something that was really part of my becoming [by] learning about all those different components of my identity."Madden has a BA in design and literature from Parsons School of Design and Eugene Lang College.
-She also holds an MFA in creative writing from Sarah Lawrence College.
-She facilitates writing workshops for homeless and formerly incarcerated individuals and currently teaches at Mount Holyoke College.
+So that mix — which was confusing at the time — is something that was really part of my becoming [by] learning about all those different components of my identity."

+Madden received a B.B.A. in design and literature from Parsons School of Design and Eugene Lang College at The New School.
+She also holds an M.F.A. in creative writing from Sarah Lawrence College.
+She facilitates writing workshops for homeless and formerly incarcerated individuals, served as the Distinguished Writer in Residence at University of Hawai'i at Mānoa, and currently teaches at Hamilton College as an assistant professor in Creative Writing and Indigenous literatures.

 Madden is also a photographer and an amateur magician.